A Combinatorial Study on Quiver Varieties: Introduction

 Next, we compute each part separately.
 Computations of the core part $\mathcal{Z}_{\mathbf{e}_{j}}^{\rm{core}} (\mathfrak{q},\vec{\mathfrak{r}})$ is purely combinatorial.
 On the other hand, we use geometry of Hilbert scheme of points, to get the quotients part $\mathcal{Z}^{\rm{quot}} (\mathfrak{t},\mathfrak{q},\vec{\mathfrak{r}})$.
-Then we obtain a closed formula for $\mathcal{Z}_{\mathbf{e}_{j}} (\mathfrak{t},\mathfrak{q},\vec{\mathfrak{r}})$ in Theorem \ref{thm:t1}, where $\mathcal{Z}_{\mathbf{e}_{j}} (\mathfrak{t},\mathfrak{q},\vec{\mathfrak{r}})$ is expressed as a ratio of the Riemann theta function and the Dedekind eta function.
+Then we obtain a closed formula for $\mathcal{Z}_{\mathbf{e}_{j}} (\mathfrak{t},\mathfrak{q},\vec{\mathfrak{r}})$ in Theorem~\ref{thm:t1}, where $\mathcal{Z}_{\mathbf{e}_{j}} (\mathfrak{t},\mathfrak{q},\vec{\mathfrak{r}})$ is expressed as a ratio of the Riemann theta function and the Dedekind eta function.
 This result is due to Nakajima, as we mentioned earlier.

 The paper is structured as follows.
-We devote \S 2 to combinatorial preliminaries.
-The most important notions in \S 2 are \textit{cores} and \textit{quotients} of Young diagrams.
-In \S 3, we introduce quiver varieties and torus actions on them.
-We study their fixed point sets.
-In \S 4, we compute two kinds of global invariants on quiver varieties.
-In \S \ref{sec:integral}, we consider `equivariant volumes' of quiver varieties, which are defined in \S \ref{sub:vol}.
-In \S \ref{sub:euler}, we study generating functions of Poincar\'e polynomials and Euler characteristics of quiver varieties, by using combinatorics prepared in \S 2.
-In \S 5, we summarize recent developments of instanton counting in physics and discuss their combinatorial aspects.
-In appendix A, we collect some facts about Hilbert scheme of points which are used in this paper.
+We devote Section~\ref{sec:s3} to combinatorial preliminaries.
+The most important notions in Section~\ref{sec:s3} are \textit{cores} and \textit{quotients} of Young diagrams.
+In Section~\ref{sec:s2}, we introduce quiver varieties and torus actions on them.
+We study their f\/ixed point sets.
+In Section~\ref{sec:enu}, we compute two kinds of global invariants on quiver varieties.
+In Section~\ref{sec:integral}, we consider `equivariant volumes' of quiver varieties, which are def\/ined in Section~\ref{sub:vol}.
+In Section~\ref{sub:euler}, we study generating functions of Poincar\'e polynomials and Euler characteristics of quiver varieties, by using combinatorics prepared in Section~\ref{sec:s3}.
+In Section~\ref{section5}, we summarize developments of instanton counting in physics (up to 2005) and discuss their combinatorial aspects.
+In Appendix~\ref{appendixA}, we collect some facts about Hilbert scheme of points which are used in this paper.